This world needs good earth stewards because what we do each day ripples into the future.

-For decades, Hart sold vegetable and flowers from the farm to local markets, restaurants and grocers, then built an earth-bermed warehouse on the property for the organic farmers in the area, called Hart Distributing, which eventually grew into a distribution center for organic ale and wine – long before Asheville, North Carolina was beer city!
+For decades, Hart sold vegetable and flowers from Herb Mountain Farm to local markets, restaurants and grocers, then built an earth-bermed warehouse on the property for the organic farmers in the area, called Hart Distributing, which eventually grew into a distribution center for organic ale and wine – long before Asheville, North Carolina was beer city!
 Hart also spent several years in California, opening one of the first farm to table restaurants called ‘The Seasons’ in the 1970’s.
 Cooking real, natural food for people (harvested from his own gardens) is one of Hart’s greatest loves!

 In 2005, Mary Morgaine (aka Mary Plantwalker) first met Hart when she came to work on Herb Mountain Farm’s garlic production crew.
 She became the farm assistant until 2008, when she left to start her own business, Earth Dancers, offering an array of “Plants as Allies” classes and workshops.

-In 2011, Hart and Mary Morgaine reconnected, fell in love and began to vision a life together on the farm.
+In 2011, Hart and Mary Morgaine reconnected, fell in love, and began to vision a life together on the farm.
 They married in 2012, and their union birthed the vision to transition Herb Mountain Farm into a Plants and Healing Botanical Sanctuary.
-In 2013, their daughter, Nadia, was born and has been absorbing the gardening and plant knowledge of her parents since day one and gives Hart and Mary Morgaine the inspiration to keep sailing on for the future generations.
+In 2013, their daughter, Nadia, was born and has been absorbing the gardening and plant knowledge of her parents since day one and gives Hart and Mary Morgaine the inspiration to keep sailing on for future generations.
 Herb Mountain Farm Plants and Healing Sanctuary is an ever evolving organism that encourages both land and human regeneration by supporting the biological integrity of life itself and following the lead of natural law.
 Here is a Youtube video for a rare interview with Hart.

-Mary Plantwalker hosts classes, ceremonies and workshops here at her home sanctuary of Herb Mountain Farm.
-We hold a Plant Sale every May and open up our farm to the public.
+Mary Plantwalker hosts classes, ceremonies and workshops at her home sanctuary of Herb Mountain Farm.
+We hold a Plant Sale here every May and open up our farm to the public.
 There are small ponds, orchards, chickens, dozens of gardens, a mile-long nature trail loop and a steep, glorious hike to an escarpment overlooking the Reems Creek Valley and the Pisgah National Forest.

 NOTE: Please do not drop-in to walk our nature trail without communicating first, unless we are having an open event like a plant sale.
 This is not a public place!
 Thank you.
 Follow along on Instagram or sign up for Earth Devotions to keep up with the latest news and happenings!